Skip to main content

 What are Webhooks?

-Webhooks let you receive real-time HTTP notifications when deposit, withdrawal, payout, or onramp lifecycle events occur, instead of polling the API for status changes.
+Webhooks let you receive real-time HTTP notifications when funding account, deposit, transfer, withdrawal, or customer verification lifecycle events occur, instead of polling the API for status changes.

-Webhooks are the recommended way to track deposit settlement, merchant withdrawal progress, payout delivery, and onramp state changes.
+Webhooks are the recommended way to track funding account provisioning, deposit settlement, merchant-initiated bank transfers, crypto withdrawal progress, and customer verification changes.

 Supported Events